fantasycalendar/FoundryVTT-ItemPiles/README.md

 Any player or GM can drag & drop items - if you drag & drop an item from an actor's inventory, you will be prompted how many of that item that you wish to drop (if they have more than 1 of the item).
 Holding ALT before dragging & dropping an item, you will automatically drop 1 of the items into a new pile without a prompt. **You can also drag and drop items onto an existing pile**.

-When players double-click on the item pile (or Left Control + Double Click for GMs to inspect, or to "inspect as" select two tokens, and repeat), they will get a custom UI where they can choose what they want to take from the item pile, or all of it (if they're loot goblins).
+When players double-click on the item pile (or Left Control + double-click for GMs to inspect, or to inspect as someone else select two tokens, and repeat), they will get a custom UI where they can choose what they want to take from the item pile, or all of it (if they're loot goblins).

 ![Item Pile Inventory UI](https://raw.githubusercontent.com/Haxxer/FoundryVTT-ItemPiles/master/docs/images/inventory-ui.png)